 Is it possible to purchase an investment property in Canada?

 Yes, buying investment property in Canada is possible.
-It is one of the most popular options chosen by residents to invest money and make greater profits.
+It is one of the most popular options for residents who want to invest money and make greater profits.

-Yes, a foreigner can invest or buy a property in Canada and even give it on rent if they pay timely taxes for it.
-In Canada, gross rent of 25% is withheld for taxes for non-residents who are collecting rent.
+A foreigner can invest or buy a property in Canada and even give it on rent if they pay timely taxes for it.
+In Canada, gross rent of 25% is withheld for taxes for non-residents collecting rent.

 How much down payment will I have to pay for an investment property?

-In general, you’ll need a rather large down payment to purchase an investment property.
-Down payments of at least 20% are typically required, and 25% is most common.
 An investment property requires you to pay a large down payment.
-You will require paying a minimum down payment of between 20% and 25%.
+You must pay a minimum down payment of between 20% and 25%.

-What other documents do I need to submit to apply for an investment property mortgage loan?
+What other documents must I submit to apply for an investment property mortgage loan?

 Can I buy an investment property without any money?